aws/aws-eks-best-practices/content/security/docs/compliance.md

 # Compliance
 Compliance is a shared responsibility between AWS and the consumers of its services.
 Generally speaking, AWS is responsible for “security of the cloud” whereas its users are responsible for “security in the cloud.”
-The line that delineates what AWS and its users are responsible for, will vary depending on the service.
+The line that delineates what AWS and its users are responsible for will vary depending on the service.
 For example, with Fargate, AWS is responsible for managing the physical security of its data centers, the hardware, the virtual infrastructure (Amazon EC2), and the container runtime (Docker).
 Users of Fargate are responsible for securing the container image and their application.
 Knowing who is responsible for what is an important consideration when running workloads that must adhere to compliance standards.

 The following table shows the compliance programs with which the different container services conform.